tangowithcode/tango_with_django_2/manuscript/chapter3.md

 	from django.urls import path
 	from rango import views

+	app_name = 'rango'

 	urlpatterns = [
 	    path('', views.index, name='index'),
 	]

 This code imports the relevant Django machinery for URL mappings and the `views` module from `rango`.
 This allows us to call the function `url` and point to the `index` view for the mapping in `urlpatterns`.

 When we talk about URL strings, we assume that the host portion of a given URL has *already been stripped away*.
 The host portion of a URL denotes the host address or domain name that maps to the webserver, such as `http://127.0.0.1:8000` or `http://www.tangowithdjango.com`.
 Stripping the host portion away means that the Django machinery needs to only handle the remainder of the URL string.
 For example, given the URL `http://127.0.0.1:8000/rango/about/`, Django will handle the `/rango/about/` part of the URL string.

 The URL mapping we have created above calls Django's `path()` function, where the first parameter is the string to match.
 In this case, as we have used an empty string `''`, then Django will only find a match if there is nothing after  `http://127.0.0.1:8000/`.
 The second parameter tells Django what view to call if the pattern `''` is matched.
 In this case, `views.index()` will be called.
 The third and optional parameter is called `name`.
 It provides a convenient way to reference the view, and by naming our URL mappings we can employ *reverse URL matching*.
 That is we can reference the URL mapping by name rather than by the URL.
-Later we will explain and show why this is incredibly useful -- saving you time and hassle as your application becomes more complex.
+[Later, we will explain and show why this is incredibly useful](#section-templates-relativeurls).
+It can save you time and hassle as your application becomes more complex.
+This will go hand-in-hand with the `app_name` variable we've also placed in the new `urls.py` module.

-Now, restart the Django development server and visit `http://127.0.0.1:8000/rango/`.
+Now restart the Django development server and visit `http://127.0.0.1:8000/rango/`.
 If all went well, you should see the text `Rango says hey there partner!`.
 It should look just like the screenshot shown below.

 {id="fig-url-chain"}
 ![An illustration of a URL, represented as a chain, showing how different parts of the URL following the domain are the responsibility of different `url.py` files.](images/ch3-url-chain.png)

 {id="fig-ch3-hey-there"}
 ![A screenshot of a web browser displaying our first Django powered webpage.
 Hello, Rango!](images/ch3-hey-there.png)